-If you are currently working in the public sector, you will already be aware of the off-payroll working rules that were brought into force in April 2017, also known as IR35.
+If you are currently working in the public sector, you may be aware of the off-payroll working rules that were brought into force in April 2017, also known as IR35.

 IR35 legislation, which is also referred to as the off-payroll working rules, is a set of rules about preventing disguised remuneration.
 It is designed to make sure that anyone who works as an employee, but through an intermediary; their own Personal Service Company (PSC) or Limited Company, pays broadly the same income tax and National Insurance as those candidates who are employed directly.

 What is a small business exemption?

 HMRC has given a concession to small businesses in the private sector who will be exempt from this legislation.
 Generally, a company will qualify as a small company where two of the following are satisfied:

 - Annual turnover – not more than £10.2 million

 - Balance sheet total – not more than £5.1 million

 - Number of employees – not more than 50